pousche/dwds-pyrser/readme.md

 # DWDS Parser

-A simple app for parse the content of a DWDS article into the following categories:
+A simple app for parsing the content of a DWDS article into the following categories:
 - **Vokabular**: The word in question.
 - **Grammatik**: A short overview of the grammar of the expression.
 - **Bedeutung**: The meaning(s) of the word.